lafranceinsoumise/nuntius/README.md

 ### List segments

-If you want to have more control on your recipients, you can create segment models.
+If you want to have more control on your recipients, you can create a segment model.

 One example of segment is a simple model which holds a Many-to-Many relation to subscribers.